adamacosta/lfs/README.md

 # Linux from Scratch

-This document pulls a bit from [Linux From Scratch 10.1-systemd](https://www.linuxfromscratch.org/lfs/view/stable-systemd/index.html) and a bit from [Beyond Linux From Scratch 10.1-systemd](https://www.linuxfromscratch.org/blfs/view/10.1-systemd/index.html) to create a Linux system that can optionally be run as a VM on a Microsoft `Hyper-V` hypervisor.
+This document pulls a bit from [Linux From Scratch systemd](https://www.linuxfromscratch.org/lfs/view/systemd/index.html) and a bit from [Beyond Linux From Scratch systemd](https://www.linuxfromscratch.org/blfs/view/systemd/index.html) to create a fully-customized Linux distro.

+Several libraries, tools, and features are also introduced that are not in Linux From Scratch or Beyond Linux From Scratch, so you can think of this as one of many projects out there attempting "Beyond Beyond Linux From Scratch."
+This includes additional libraries and tools for numerical and scientific computing, machine learning, running containers, and building out Kubernetes clusters on customized distros.
+There are also instructions here for creating Linux systems that will run as a guest on a hypervisor, in particular Microsoft's `Hyper-V`, which I could not find much documentation on.

 ## Basic System